If you like a soft mattress, but still want to feel supported, and not any unnecessary pressure, you’ll love the Helix Sunset.

 Like we’ve mentioned, soft mattresses are helpful for aligning the spine of side sleepers, especially average and lightweight individuals.
 The give of the top layers in these mattresses allows the shoulders and hips adequate relief to be able to relax in this position without sinking down too much.
 Most people sleeping on their sides, which is a rather large percentage of the population, will find relief in a soft or medium-soft bed, depending on their weight.

-Soft mattresses can help with general back pain, especially for aging individuals who experience joint problems.
+Soft mattresses can help with general back pain, and are especially good mattresses for seniors who experience joint problems.
 The sweet spot here will be finding a mattress that’s adequately supportive, keeping your spine in a neutral position, with a softness that feels good to you.
 Those with back pain who want a mattress on the soft side should ensure the materials used are durable, as some soft mattresses break down more quickly over time, causing uncomfortable sinkage and improper spinal alignment.
+For further help in your shopping process, visit our mattress buying guide.

 Check out the best memory foam mattresses online and learn the benefits of sleeping on memory foam.

 Conflicted in your mattress search?
-Learn how latex and memory foam mattresses compare to each other, their benefits and differences, as well as, which is best for you.
+Learn how latex and memory foam mattresses compare to each other, their benefits and differences, as well as which type is best for you.